 Clothing and Dress Recommendations

-Rainwear is recommended throughout the year.
-Warm clothing is advisable at all times, and is essential for any visits to upland areas.
+Warm clothing is advisable at all times and is essential for any visit to the upland areas.
+Waterproof clothing is advised throughout the year.

 Internet Availability